 Writing about someone we admire, adore and feel very much within ourselves is extremely difficult.
 It become more difficult when we have to write about someone, who not only is just our own, but is equally very precious and special.
 Mitali Mukherjee is no alien to the music lovers in Bangladesh and the world.
-She hails from Mymensing, a district very close to the one I hail.
+She hails from Mymensing, a district very close to the my ancestral district.
 Mitali Mukherjee’s parents Amulya Kumar Mukherjee and Kalyani Mukherjee are also known for patronizing Bangla music in this part of the world.
 She began her formal training in classical music under Pundit Mithun Dey and subsequently she studied at the Maharaja Sayajrao University of Baroda in India.

 Mitali Mukherjee’s first album “Saahil” was released by HMV.
 She collaborated with Oscar winning legendary lyricist Gulzar for her album “Chand Parosa Hai”.
 Mitali has sung in several languages, including Punjabi, Gujarati and Tamil.
 She received a triple disc for a song (from the Tamil blockbuster, “Dalpati”) composed by renowned South Indian music director Iliya Raja.

 She tied the knot with ghazal maestro Bhupinder Singh in 1983 and since then has been living in India.
 But of course, her emotional attachment with Bangladesh would never get dented, as she said, “My feelings for Bangladesh, Brahmaputra and music lovers of my motherland are ever alive in my heart.
 Whenever I visit Bangladesh, I don’t feel like leaving”.